JesseTNRoberts/Old-Blog/_posts/2022-12-8-Beginning-of-end-of-a-line.md

 This leads to the first hypothesis.
 In the interest of disambiguation, the claim *is not* if infinite time is given to a player, the Nash equilibrium will be selected.
 The hypothesis is that if a set of players had developed in societies with infinite and deterministic computational resources then those players would select the Nash equilibrium.

 In the natural world, that is not the case.
 Humans (and strategic players in general) have limited computational resources and often have limited predictability regarding allocation.
 Therefore, they have optimized expectations of opponents based on these conditions.

+### Question 1.1

+This leads to an interesting question: Can the uncertainty regarding the rejection of a weakly dominated strategy which is in the list of best outputs from the choice algorithm be related to the stochastic nature of the alotted computational time?

+Obviously, I developed fuzzy weak domination to describe this very scenario.
+FWD can be evaluated to develop likely numbers for the uncertainty.
+However, it would be more impactful if the two directions pointed to the same numbers.
+That is, if the evaluation of stochastic computational time and FWD suggested similar numbers for uncertainty.

 ## Abstract Strategies: Meta Learning in Game Theory